nandoflorestan/releaser/README.rst

 Many steps of a common release process have already been implemented, and you can easily write your own.
-If you do write a step, please donate it to the project by making a pull request on GitHub.
+If you do write a step, please donate it to the project by making a pull request on GitHub_.

 Installing *releaser*
 =====================